Azure-Samples/azureai-samples/scenarios/evaluate/Supported_Evaluation_Targets/Evaluate_On_Cloud/README.md

 products:
 - ai-services
 - azure-openai
-description: Evaluating remotely
+description: Cloud evaluation
 ---

 ## Evaluating in the cloud

 ### Overview

-This tutorial provides a step-by-step guide on how to evaluate generative AI or LLMs remotely using a triggered evaluation.
+This tutorial provides a step-by-step guide on how to evaluate generative AI applications or LLMs remotely using a triggered cloud evaluation.

 ### Objective